Ericsson/codechecker/docs/web/authentication.md

 ### <i>OAUTH</i> authentication <a name="oauth-authentication"></a>

 CodeChecker also supports OAUTH-based authentication.
 The `authentication.method_oauth` section contains the configuration for OAUTH authentication for different OAUTH providers.
-The server can be configured for different Oauth `providers` .Users can be added into the `allowed_users`
+The server can be configured for different Oauth `providers`.
+Users can be added into the `allowed_users`.

 #### OAUTH Configuration options <a name="oauth-configuration-options"></a>
   * `enabled`